All about Cardboard Coffins!

 Weight Limits

-At this time, we use and recommend the DaisyBox model, for a number of reasons, which we will outline below.
-First, it is made from two layers of bonded corrugated cardboard, about 15mm thick, giving the casket a minimum lift-strength of 240kg.
+A good quality cardboard coffin will be made from two layers of bonded corrugated cardboard, about 15mm thick, giving the casket a minimum lift-strength of 240kg.
 This means there is no chance the bottom could fall out of it - it is smooth and solid, with no edges that could catch on the injection devices crematoriums use to ‘launch’ coffins into the oven.
 (Yes, they do usually launch coffins in at quite an impressive speed!)

-Although it is unlikely someone over 200kg would fit into the Daisybox shoulder to shoulder, it is reassuring to know that it has that capacity.
+Although it is impossible someone over 200kg would fit into a cardboard casket shoulder to shoulder, it is reassuring to know that a quality cardboard casket has that capacity.

 What if it rains?!